 For example, to build a Marketo Smart Campaign to add registrants to a program or static list you could:

-- Build a Smart Campaign that is triggered based on the Form Capture Webhook being fired (“Fills out Form” being the form the Webhook is configured to fire to).
+- Build a Smart Campaign that is triggered based on the Form Capture Webhook being fired (“Fills out Form” being the form the Webhook is configured to fire from).

 - Add a filter to the Smart List in the Smart Campaign based on the Experience Name or Experience External ID.